-Whenever we talk about Japan people think of a super safe country, which is true.
-Still, crimes happen just like anywhere else.
-In this article we are going to talk about crime and theft rates in Japan.
+Whenever we talk about Japan, people think of a super safe country, which is true.
+Still, crimes happen like anywhere.
+In this article we will talk about crime and robbery rates in Japan.

-It is believed that 20% of Japanese people have been victims of some type of crime at some time in their lives.
-Be it a scam, price theft, bicycle theft, pervert attack, beatings and others.
+It is believed that 20% of the Japanese have been victims of some kind of crime at some point in their lives.
+Be it a scam, price theft, bike theft, pervert attack, beatings and others.

 Homicide Rate in Japan

 The homicide rate in Japan is 0.8 per 100,000 people.
-That is, for every 117,000 people, one is killed in Japan.
-In a year about 1,200 people are killed in Japan, mostly by bladed weapons.
+That is, for every 117,000 people, one is murdered in Japan.
+In a year about 1,200 people are killed in Japan, most of them by bladed weapons.

-In Japan, firearms are rare and practically extinct, so much so that few policemen have even used them, some do not even carry them.
-Less than 5 people are believed to be killed by firearms across the country.
+In Japan firearms are rare and practically extinct, so much so that few police officers ever use them, some do not even carry them.
+It is believed that less than 5 people are killed by firearms in the entire country.

-It is difficult to know which of these rankings and estimates are more accurate.
+It is difficult to know which of these rankings and estimates are most accurate.
 Still, we can say that there are safer countries like Austria, Norway, Ireland, Singapore, Germany and Hong Kong.

 Remembering that comparing statistics between countries is not always very accurate.
 Nations have different laws and methods for collecting crime statistics.
 Still, Japan is one of the safest countries in the world.

-In Japan there are no armed robberies, robberies and the like.
-Rarely do people steal the hidden ones too.
-So much so that many lose expensive belongings and manage to recover thanks to Japanese honesty.
+In Japan there are no armed robberies and the like.
+Rarely do people steal stealthily either.
+So much so that many lose expensive belongings and manage to recover thanks to japanese honesty.

-Of course, Japan is not immune from thieves, these are rare occasions due to strict Japanese law and culture.
-Still, rascals exist everywhere, inducing you to give money or stealing one belonging in secret.
+Of course Japan is not immune from thieves, these are rare occasions due to strict Japanese law and culture.
+Still, rogues exist everywhere, tricking you into giving money or stealing a possession on the sly.

-There is also evidence of foreign criminals traveling abroad to take advantage of Japan’s lax security and Japanese unpreparedness.
-Even international gangs have already committed some type of theft in Japan.
+There is also evidence of foreign criminals traveling from abroad to take advantage of Japan's lax security and Japanese unpreparedness.
+Even international gangs have committed some sort of robbery in Japan.

-Incredibly, Japan has the ability to decrease the rate of crimes, robberies, murders and suicides each year.
-It has been decades since Japan’s theft records dropped from 2,800,000 in 2002 to 900,000 in 2017.
+Incredibly Japan has the ability to decrease the rate of crimes, robberies, murders and suicides every year.
+It's been decades since theft records in Japan have dropped from 2,800,000 in 2002 to 900,000 in 2017.

-These records are violations of the Penal Code, so generally they are not always thefts and crimes as most of us imagine.
-Because, the biggest problem in Japan is the theft of bicycles.
+These records are violations of the Penal Code, so they are usually not always robberies and crimes as most of us imagine.
+After all, the biggest problem in Japan is bicycle theft.

 Bicycle theft in Japan